-Study co-author and IC3 member Dr. Blair Feltmate said, “Canada must learn to manage flood risk, rather than chase it.
+Study co-author Dr. Blair Feltmate said, “Canada must learn to manage flood risk, rather than chase it.
 Recognizing that residential flooding is the most costly and pervasive impact of extreme weather, municipal planners should double-down on ensuring that adaptation factors into community design.”

 Actions recommended in the report to give Canadians guidance to limit flood risk include: